NicolasWinsten/web-viz/README.md

 Left/Right clicking a title will produce more nodes in the web that you can also click on.

 # How to use:
+If you just want to play around with the wiki-web example shown above, just download the executable [here](https://gofile.io/d/PFFzrT).

+If you want to make a web using your own graph data, do the following:

 Add this to your `build.sbt`:
 ```scala